 If well enough, with careful planning, a holiday can boost your confidence and well being.
 However, when you live with chronic disease there are major road blocks to negotiate before you can travel sensibly.

 - Ensure you have funds to cover costs for health emergencies, treatment and medicine.
 Dialysis treatment can be expensive!

-- Do not organise dialysis without talking with your health team about how travel may affect your health - ensure they support your travel.
+- Do not organise dialysis without talking with your health team about how travel may affect your health.

-Quick reference guide to help you if planning your dialysis ‘on the road’ - download Home dialysis on the road>
+Quick reference guide to help planning your dialysis ‘on the road’ - download Home dialysis on the road>

 Booking travel dialysis arrangements in Australia